How to Create a Root User in Ubuntu [Step-by-Step]

 How to Create Root User in Ubuntu using sudo command

-To log in as a root user you can just type the below command in your Ubuntu Terminal.
+You can log in as a root user by just typing the below command:

 su -